yoshspider/EigenvalueProject/README.md

 Two interesting properties as a result of characteristic polynomial is that the sum of the set of eigenvalues is equilivant to the $trace(A)$ and that if $a+bi$ is an eigenvalue of matrix A, then $a-bi$ must be also.

+Other interesting properties stem for manipulating the matrix A.
+If $\lambda$ is an eigenvalue for the matrix A,

 ### Generalized Eigenvalue Problem

 The generalized eigenvalue problem is a more complete version of the original eigenvalue problem, which is defined in the following way.